Uh oh! Is your baby’s bottom all red and scratchy?

 7. Apply the Diaper Cream

 Once everything is thoroughly cleaned, it’s time to use diaper cream.
+It is best to have a natural diaper cream on hand.

 Take a generous amount on your fingers and use firm strokes to apply a thick layer of cream.
 Apply the cream thickest where the irritation is reddest.